Tips for Taking the Fast Track Through the Mexico Border

-If you’re planning to cross the Mexican border back into the United States, here are a few tips that should make the process as smooth as possible.
+If you're planning to cross the Mexican border to get back into the United States, use these tips to expedite border crossing from Mexico to the U.S.

 Have the Necessary Documentation Ready